raphateixeira/LabVirtual/simulacao_modelagem_aeropendulo/README.md

 c = 0.0076
 ```

-Matrizes do sistema no espaço de estados
+Matrizes NumPy do sistema no espaço de estados

 ```
 A = np.array([[0, 1],